Mr. Sam

-Samuel Joël Paquet ([samɥɛl ʒɔɛl pakɛ]; born 28 February 1975), better known by his stage name, Mr. Sam, is a French techno and trance music DJ, and record producer.
+Samuel Joël Paquet ([samɥɛl ʒɔɛl pakɛ]; born 27 June 1975), better known by his stage name, Mr. Sam, is a French techno and trance music DJ, and record producer.

 Biography and career

 Early career (1990–2002)

-Born in a small town, where he grew up listening to music by Giorgio Moroder, Klaus Schulze and Elvis Presley, he began to get in touch with the outside world and later grew up with his first Depeche Mode purchase, which dragged him into the synthesizer-based genre of music.
+Born in Tourcoing, where he grew up listening to music by Giorgio Moroder, Klaus Schulze and Elvis Presley, he began to get in touch with the outside world and later grew up with his first Depeche Mode purchase, which dragged him into the synthesizer-based genre of music.
 Electronic dance music became his aspiration; at age sixteen he decided to pursue a musical career in Belgium.
 By age eighteen he had begun playing at underground clubs, in which he played trance, which was a fast-growing style at the time.
 He later received an invitation to play at a major club, La Rocca, in Belgium.
 He embarked on tours in which he played with other DJs at Portugal, the Netherlands, Germany, Italy, Switzerland and Corsica; he met Andry Nalin and played for 12 consecutive hours with him at a concert.
 Moving around Europe, he managed to become resident at the clubs Lagoa, La Nova, Tour & Taxi, Pacha.
 It was not until 1999 when he was able to master and create his own remix for Diki Records which was Circuit Boys' "The Door", with the years he improved his remixing skills.
 In early 2000s, he met Frederic de Backer and both worked under the alias Madrid Inc. with the song My Sunday’s Love, which became a success and also marked his first steps to one of the most important dates in his life when Black Hole Recordings heard the July Summer Edition of Ministry Magazine’s free covermount CD with My Sunday's Love.